excid-io/cracy-self-attestation/questions/conformity_assessment_procedures_annex_7.md

 - **Tech documentation and certificates**: Do you keep:
 	- the EU-type examination certificate, annexes, additions, and
 	- technical documentation available to national authorities for **10 years after market placement**, or for the **support period**, whichever is longer?
-	- The notified body must keep national notifying authorities informed about all EU-type examination certificates it issues or withdraws, including any additions, and must regularly or upon request provide lists of certificates that have been refused, suspended, or restricted.
+	- info: The notified body must keep national notifying authorities informed about all EU-type examination certificates it issues or withdraws, including any additions, and must regularly or upon request provide lists of certificates that have been refused, suspended, or restricted.
 It must also inform other notified bodies about certificates and additions that were refused, withdrawn, suspended, or restricted, and, when requested, share information on those it has issued.
 Upon request, the Commission, Member States, and other notified bodies may obtain copies of certificates and their additions, and the Commission or Member States may also request the associated technical documentation and test results.
 The notified body is required to retain the certificate, its annexes and additions, and the full technical file submitted by the manufacturer until the certificate’s validity expires.
--  **Role of the Authorised Representative** If you use an authorised representative, have you mandated them to:
+-  **Role of the Authorised Representative**: If you use an authorised representative, have you mandated them to:
-	- lodge the EU-type examination application (point 3)?
+	- lodge the EU-type examination application **Submitting the Application**?
-	- fulfil obligations under **Requirement for Additional Approval** and **Tech documentation and certificates**?
+	- fulfil obligations under **Requirement for Additional Approval (“Additions”)** and **Tech documentation and certificates**?

 ## Part III Conformity to type based on internal production control (based on module C)
 -  **Obligations for internal production**: Have you ensured and declared that your products with digital elements conform to the **type approved in the EU-type examination certificate** for **internal production control**?